raffibaba/Portfolio/README.md

 **#Project 4: Number Guesser**

 Users can pick between three number guessing games with increasing difficulty.
 The first is from 1-10, then 1-20, and finally 1-100.

+**#Project 5: Rock Paper Scissors**

+Users play rock paper scissors against the terminal.
+They can play as many times as they wish.

+Main takeaway: Using lists